benory/1520s-project-website/index.markdown

 #### Recently added works
 <div data-count="10" id="most-recent"></div>

 For complementary repertoire spanning ca. 1420–1520, see the [Josquin Research Project](http://josquin.stanford.edu){:target="_blank"}.
-For more information on the overlap between the projects, see [about this project](about).
+For more information on the collaboration between the projects, see [about this project](about).